|

 stories is available for ‘Kaikottikkali’.
 The

-performers wearing mundu (loin cloth) and neriyathu (traditional
+performers wearing mundu and neriyathu (traditional

 dress of Kerala women) form a circle around the Nilavilakku